vbaruh/rofi-keyboard-macros/README.md

 Example macro with list placeholder is 'docker logs -f <<list_docker_ps>>'.
 So if the docker_ps.list script executes 'docker ps --format '{{ .Names }}'' then the 'rofi -dmenu' call will show list of running container names.

+### .2step.list files

+A 2step list used in two steps to get a value to replace the list placeholder.

+In the first step it will be executed without parameters and it should return a list for selection.
+Items (lines) in this list could be a lot more descriptive, they could be rows from a table.

+In the second step the script will be executed with the selected by the user line.
+The script should parse this line and return a string which will replace the placeholder.

 ## modes